Miminimi234/poly/COMPLETE_SYSTEM_STATUS.md

-# Poly402 - Complete System Status & Setup Guide
+# Polysentience - Complete System Status & Setup Guide

 ## 📋 Table of Contents
 1. [What We Have Built](#what-we-have-built)